 Employment in the region is governed by laws set forth by the Labour Law.
 Some key requirements:

 Employment contracts: may include probation periods, but the length may not exceed three months.
 In addition, there are three types of contracts typically used: fixed-term, open-ended (indefinite), and contract for performance of specific project-based tasks.
 If a fixed-term contract expires and both parties continue to perform, it is understood that the contract was automatically renewed for an indefinite period.

 Annual Leave: Employees receive 21 days if they have worked at least 1 year.
 If they have worked over 10 years, they will receive 30 days.
 Employees over the age of 50 also receive 30 days.

 Notice periods: the notice period varies depending on length of service.
 This ranges from two months’ notice for less than ten years of service to a maximum of three months’ notice for more than ten years of service.

-Each of these and other Arab countries are not only regional economic powerhouses, they also have highly qualified and educated citizens that are available to perform work on a project-based or ongoing basis.
+Each of these countries are regional economic powerhouses with highly qualified and educated citizens that are available to perform work on a project-based or ongoing basis.

 For more information about these and other countries see our countrypedia.

 See our cost of hiring infographic for a comparison of criteria including paid time off, employer taxes average monthly salary.